tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 CMD ["start:prod_frontend"]
 ```

-The final stage is one where its layer will get to the final docker image. *COPY  --from=prisma-binary* to explictly copy output of from stage to current stage and the fromStage is ephermeral - all those intermidate will not bring to referring stage.
-That way it would create minimal layers in the final docker image hence reduce the docker image size.
+The final stage is one where its layer will get to the final docker image.
+We can use *COPY  --from=prisma-binary* to explictly copy the output from previous stage to the current stage, and the fromStage is ephermeral - all those intermediate stages will not brought to the referring stage.
+That way, it would create minimal layers in the final docker image , hence reducing the docker image size.

-You may wondering why we need have separate stage for *prod-dep* to yarn install production dependencies again, why not just copy the all dependeices from *dev-dep*, then run *npm prune* to prune out any development dependecies.
-The reason is that [*npm prune* equivalent behavior · Issue #696 · yarnpkg/yarn (github.com)](https://github.com/yarnpkg/yarn/issues/696) there isn't any good way to do that in yarn :(
+You may wonder why we need to have a separate stage for *prod-dep* to yarn install production dependencies again, why not just copy all dependeices from *dev-dep*, then run *npm prune* to prune out any development dependecies.
+The reason is that there isn't any good way to do that in yarn, as noted in this issue  [*npm prune* equivalent behavior · Issue #696 · yarnpkg/yarn (github.com)](https://github.com/yarnpkg/yarn/issues/696) :(

-The docker image's size has drop to 420MB. node_modules folder is 218MB and .prisma/client is 81.7MB
+The docker image's size has dropped to 420MB.
+The node_modules folder is 218MB and .prisma/client is 81.7MB

 ```terminal
 7 minutes ago   COPY /home/node/node_modules/.prisma ./node_…   81.7MB    buildkit.dockerfile.v0